-Extendable or telescoping saws, like this new EGO pole saw, that come with multiple extension arms can sometimes fall in this category because the various pieces leave them vulnerable to flexing and bending.
+Extendable or telescoping saws, like the new EGO pole saw, that come with multiple extension arms can sometimes fall in this category because the various pieces leave them vulnerable to flexing and bending.

 Check pole saw reviews and see what customers are saying about the durability and quality of the tool since they’ve tested it.
 Choose a fixed pole when the job requires greater intensity for added durability.

 For best results, choose a cutting bar length greater than the thickest branches you plan to cut.
 Most pole saws have an average length of 9 inches, although they run in varying lengths between 6 and 12 inches.

 The pole saws with longer bars/blades will usually get through things a bit quicker.

 Generally, easier jobs require lighter pole saws.
 Choose the lightest saw that will work for you.

 - Gas-powered saws are often the heaviest option

 - Electric can be even lighter as it doesn’t need fuel or a battery

 Weight isn’t the most important factor when choosing a pole tree trimmer – the faster the cut, the quicker you can put it down again.